Hurricane-k/carry-bio/content/posts/blog15/index.md

 First, I'll utilize a helpful gadget to visualize the data quality.
 One strip means one data.
 For example, one data here can be the hourly energy consumption of a piece of equipment or the real-time frequency of a water pump.
 Anyway, one data is a time series.
 The data label shows on the top of every strip.
 If you wanna know the rule of naming, you can find detailed information [here](https://www.sciencedirect.com/science/article/pii/S0378778822005436).

+These diagrams are derived from one building.
+Although this building is picked up randomly to visualization, you might say it is not convinving enough and it cannot represent the vast majority of buildings all around the world.

 # Reference

 1. [The Chinese online comunities are dying out, and who is killing the future of China's AI?
 [What is the obstacle of domestic ChatGPT]](https://www.bilibili.com/video/BV1Nm4y1z7AT?share_source=copy_web)